Dub-S2ST: Textless Speech-to-Speech Translation for Seamless Dubbing: Experiment

 \textbf{Duration Compliance (DC)}~\cite{wu2023videodubber} calculates the portion of generated speech whose duration ratio with the source lies within certain range.
 This indicates how S2ST system preserves the duration when generating translated speech.

-\textbf{Speed Compliance (SC)} represents a similar trend to LC, but operates on the ratio between the speed of speech, measured by syllable per second\footnote{\url{https://github.com/facebookresearch/seamless_communication/blob/main/docs/expressive/README.md}}.
-This measure shows how much the speed of generated speech lies in that of the source.
+\textbf{Speed Compliance (SC)} captures a similar aspect to DC but is based on the ratio between the speed of speech, measured in syllables per second\footnote{\url{https://github.com/facebookresearch/seamless_communication/blob/main/docs/expressive}}.
+This metric reflects how closely the speed of the generated speech aligns with that of the source.